KAB x BLENDERS

 Pinkwasher: (pink’-wah-sher) noun.
 A company or organization that claims to care about breast cancer by promoting a pink ribbon product, but at the same time produces, manufactures and/or sells products that are linked to the disease.

-The conglomerate 3M has made its vast success through development, production and sale of PFOS and PFOA, and now PFAS compounds in its products–all of which can affect reproduction, thyroid function, the immune system and injure the liver among other health effects.
-It has in past years promoted its pink ribbon Post-its, a product that contains PFAS
+The conglomerate 3M has made its vast success through the development, production, and sale of PFOS and PFOA, and now PFAS compounds in its products–all of which can affect reproduction, thyroid function, the immune system, and injure the liver, among other health effects.
+In the past years, it has promoted its pink ribbon Post-its, a product that contains PFAS.
+3M has stated it will ,cease PFAS manufacturing and “work to” discontinue use throughout its product portfolio by the end of 2025 in response to regulations and stakeholder demands.
+Another pinkwashing “red flag” are labels that include: “A percentage of proceeds will be donated to xxx.”
+It’s impossible to understand what that means.
+Will they be donating .03 cents or $3?

 Logo Use

 Keep A Breast is a brand, just like you.
-It makes us cringe when brands pull an old random logo off the internet.
+It makes us cringe when brands pull an old, random logo off the internet.
 We ask that you only use the logos we provide you and that you work with us on approval for the usage of our logo.
 You can download our logo and brand guide in our toolkit.

 KAB x SLUSHCULT